Winters0x168/Haste/Docs/Development/Renderer.md

 ## link between a Scene and Renderer

 #### The data contained in the scene file is passed to a rendering program or a renderer, now the renderer processes the input file and produce an output file (digital image or raster graphics image file)

+## Rendering in detail

+#### When we complete a pre-image(a wireframe sketch) , rendering is used, which adds in bitmap textures or procedural textures,lights,bump mapping and relative position to other objects.
+The result is a completed image the consumer or indented viewer sees.